"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 Leon teased, "Wow, such a shiny fragment, and you didn't notice?"

 Rossweise shot him a look.
-"At the time, I was too busy thinking about how I was going to torture you once you woke up.
+"At the time, I was too busy thinking about how I was going to deal with you once you woke up.
 Preserving your armor for you was already generous enough!
 Who would care about a tiny fragment..."

 She wasn't making excuses.
-The fragment wasn't that big.
+The fragment wasn't that large.

 A dagger made for assassination wouldn't leave a large crack.
 Its purpose was depth, not width.
 As long as it pierced the heart, it had done its job.